Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

 Huffman characterized the Reddit protesters as a small but vocal cadre of angry users who are not in touch with the greater Reddit community.

-Huffman says he's willing to negotiate with third-party developers willing to have 'productive conversations'
+Huffman says he's willing to negotiate with third-party developers wanting to have "productive conversations"

-Reddit announced new fees for allowing third parties to access the data its site, back in April.
-But earlier this month, the company detailed what the cost would be, causing outcry among some of the third party apps.
+In April, Reddit announced new fees for allowing third parties to access the site's data.
+But this month, the company detailed what the cost would be, causing outcry among some of the third-party apps.

-Four of the most popular mobile Reddit apps, including Apollo, have announced they will be going out of business because of the new costly fees for accessing what is called application programming interface, also known as the API.
+Four of the most popular mobile Reddit apps, including Apollo, have announced they will be going out of business because of the new costly fees for accessing what is called the application programming interface (API), which allows different pieces of software to communicate with each other.

 Huffman said 97% of Reddit users do not use any third-party apps to browse the site.
 He said "the vast majority" of moderators also do not rely on third-party apps.